Skip to main content

 • Instructor: Prof. Michael Woodley

-• Head TA for two semesters redesigning course materials and assignments
+• Head TA for two semesters, redesigning course materials and assignments.

 CSCI 2040 Intro to Python @ CUHK #